rtCamp/ps-analysis-tool-wiki/PSAT-Settings-and-Permissions.md

 <img width="1200" alt="PSAT Enable CDP" src="images/settings/psat_v0.14.0_enabling_cdp_in_psat_2025_04_09.png">

-## Multi-tab Debugging

-PSAT is optimized to deliver the best performance when analyzing up to five tabs simultaneously.
-While users have the flexibility to adjust the number of tabs for concurrent analysis, opening more than five tabs may impact performance.
-To ensure a smooth experience, a warning message will appear if users attempt to enable CDP (Chrome DevTools Protocol) when more than five tabs with DevTools are already open.
+While PSAT is optimized for efficient site analysis, performance may degrade when more than five tabs are open.
+Consequently, a warning will be displayed if an attempt is made to enable CDP with more than five existing Chrome DevTools instances.

 <img width="1200" alt="PSAT Multitab" src="images/settings/psat_v0.14.0_multitab_debugging_2025_04_09.png">